 Retail options include the Derby Intu Centre, which includes the Eagle Market, the Derbion, which includes restaurants and a cinema, and the Strand Arcade.
 There are a number of retail parks further out from the centre.
 In addition to the facilities and amenities within the town, the surrounding area has much to offer.
 The Peak District National Park is about 18 miles away for a total change of scenery.
 The River Derwent winds through the city, and the city parks enjoy riverside walks.

-Derby is an ideal location for families - there are no less than 15 state secondary schools in Derby, along with a wide selection of primary schools and nurseries.
+There are 15 state secondary schools in Derby, along with a wide selection of primary schools and nurseries.
 Outside the state sector, there are three fee-paying independent schools.
-Derby Grammar School was founded in 1994 and continues the work and traditions of the former Derby School, which closed in 1989 and was one of the oldest schools in England.
-Derby High School is girls-only for senior and sixth form and mixed at primary level.
-The University of Derby has its main campus on Kedleston Road and has a range of undergraduate and post-graduate courses.
+The University of Derby has its main campus on Kedleston Road and has a range of undergraduate and postgraduate courses.